morganVShepherd/sagaxTechTest/README.md

 ## Motivation

-This project is for the Developers to look through review and realise they really want to hire me for my humour and Developing abilities
+This project is for the Developers to look through, review and realise they really want to hire me for my humour and Developing abilities

 ## Installation